Green Line (MBTA)

 The Green Line is a light rail system run by the Massachusetts Bay Transportation Authority (MBTA) in the Boston, Massachusetts, metropolitan area.
 It is the oldest MBTA subway line, and with tunnel sections dating from 1897, the oldest subway in North America.
 It runs underground through downtown Boston, and on the surface into inner suburbs via six branches on radial boulevards and grade-separated alignments.
-With an average daily weekday ridership of 137,700 in 2019, it is the third most heavily used light rail system in the country.
+With an average daily weekday ridership of 101,000 in 2023, it is among the most heavily used light rail systems in the country.
 The line was assigned the green color in 1967 during a systemwide rebranding because several branches pass through sections of the Emerald Necklace of Boston.